pingcap/docs-cn/tikv-configuration-file.md

 + Determines whether to optimize the read performance.
 When `level-merge` is enabled, there is more write amplification.
 + Default value: `false`

-### `gc-merge-rewrite`

-+ Determines whether to use the merge operator to write back blob indexes for Titan GC.
-When `gc-merge-rewrite` is enabled, it reduces the effect of Titan GC on the writes in the foreground.
-+ Default value: `false`

 ## raftdb

 Configuration items related to `raftdb`